Contents

 Competitor comparison landing page example: boardontrack vs boarddocs

-With a position 2 ranking, BoardOnTrack controls the narrative of comparison with BoardDocs, one of their main competitors.
+With a position 2 ranking, BoardOnTrack controlled the narrative of comparison with BoardDocs, one of their main competitors.

 We’ve talked previously about our approach to headlines in our article on SaaS landing pages — how we’ve found that posing questions (as opposed to making generic statements) is often a more effective way of grabbing visitors’ attention and provoking them to read further.